Chhavi41/slack-facebook-integration/README.md

 7. Add Webhook in Facebook Developer Portal
    - Go to Webhooks section: In your Facebook Developer App, go to Messenger → Webhooks.
-   - Add webhook URL (https://random-subdomain.ngrok.io/webhook) and verify token generated in step
+   - Add webhook URL (generated using ngrok in step 5) (https://random-subdomain.ngrok.io/webhook) and verify token generated in step 6
    - Click verify and save

 8. Subscribe to Events: